klean2050/tiles_ecg_model/README.md

 ## Tensorboard

-To view results in TensorBoard, run:
+To view results in TensorBoard run:
 ```
 tensorboard --logdir ./runs
 ```